safety-analytics-mapping/bf_projects/README.md

 - ~~Ayanthi pointed me to the shared drive directory when adding notes so I’m assuming that is more current than the repo.~~

 - Tasks
-    - Change parameters, also some hardcoded params in query to change.
+    - Change month/year parameters, also some hardcoded params in query to change (from Ayanthi's script, might be outdated).
     - Manually check fatal data for crashes within bounding box (+10 ft buffer) to see if they occurred on stretch of BQE for request.